klarna/erlavro/README.md

 ## Important Notes about Unicode Strings

-The binary encoder/decoder will respec whatever is given in the input (bytes). i.e. The encoder will NOT try to be smart and encode the input `string()` to utf8 (or whatsoever), and the decoder will not try to decode the input `binary()` to unicode char list.
+The binary encoder/decoder will respect whatever is given in the input (bytes). i.e. The encoder will NOT try to be smart and encode the input `string()` to utf8 (or whatsoever), and the decoder will not try to decode the input `binary()` to unicode char list.

-The encoder user should make sure the input is a `[byte()] | binary()`, not a unicode character list which possibly has some non-ascii code points.
+The encoder caller should make sure the input is a `[byte()] | binary()`, not a unicode character list which possibly has some non-ascii code points.

-For historical reason, the JSON encoder will try to encode the string in utf8 in output JSON object.
+For historical reason, the JSON encoder will try to encode the string in utf8.
-And the JSON decoder will try to validate the input strings as utf8 -- as it's the how mochijson3 implemented
+And the JSON decoder will try to validate the input strings as utf8 -- as it's how mochijson3 implemented

 # Examples